 - Directly from car owners – Many sell unused or extra parts.

-- Wholesale suppliers – Offer brand-new parts at discount rates.
+- Wholesale suppliers – Offer brand-new parts at discounted rates.

-A headlight set bought for $50 can sell for $200 or more, depending on the brand.
-Selling through eBay Motors, Craigslist, or auto forums helps find car enthusiasts looking for good deals.
+For example, a headlight set bought for $50 could be resold for $200 or more, depending on the brand.
+Selling through platforms like eBay Motors, Craigslist, or auto forums connects you with car enthusiasts looking for good deals.

-People love affordable, high-quality furniture, and flipping used pieces can be highly profitable.
+People love affordable, high-quality furniture, and flipping used pieces can be a highly profitable venture.
 Tables, chairs, dressers, and cabinets can be restored and sold for a higher price.

 How to find furniture:

-- Thrift stores and curbside finds – Free or cheap inventory.
+- Thrift stores and curbside finds – Free or inexpensive inventory.

 - Garage sales and estate sales – Sellers often undervalue items.